mendicant-original/university-web/public-site/views/resources/core_projects.md

 We are committed to producing free and open source software.
-Here you'll find the tooling we've built to run RbMU.
+Here you'll find the tooling we've built to run Mendicant University.

 ### Core Projects

-Much of our current work is RbMU-specific, but may still be of interest to folks running online courses.
+Much of our current work is Mendicant-specific, but may still be of interest to folks running online courses.
 Active projects include:

   * [university-web](https://github.com/rmu/university-web): Course administration and student management web app
   * [mendibot](https://github.com/rmu/mendibot): IRC bot which among other things posts chat transcripts to university-web